Dinner with Daughters

 "Oh, yes.
 I'm just dying."
 Her countenance took on a rapid switch as she smiled down at the baby.
 "Why, hello, baby Beth.
 How are you doing?" she asked, bending to kiss her forehead, which, of course, led to Beth hooking her fingers in her hair.

-She glanced up at her girlfriend, who wore a pained smile, and shrugged as they headed toward the dining room, the brunette half-bending so as not to have her hair torn out.
+She glanced up at her girlfriend, who wore a pained smile, and shrugged as they headed toward the dining room, Rachel half-bending so as not to have her hair torn out.
 This night was turning out just lovely.

 "My fathers have always raised me to be very open-minded," she explained after the oldest Fabray inquired politely about her seeming overnight transition in partners, "and as a result, I've grown up with the idea that love is the only thing that matters, not ethnicity, religion, gender."
 She shot a smile at Quinn.
 "Though I've never thought myself particularly drawn to my own gender, things changed when I realized my feelings for Quinn, and I've found our relationship more than satisfactory in every way.
 I must emphasize that that has nothing to do with the fact that she is female, and everything to do with the unparalleled happiness she gives me, just as she is.
 Something my male partners were never capable of succeeding in.
 Not even Finn."